 What is Detoxification?

 In the context of the human body, detoxification or detoxing is the process of eliminating poisonous or waste substances (toxins) from the body; or to neutralize their adverse effects.

 An effective body detox removes waste, allowing the body to function better.
 This can lead to any number of improvements in health; an increase in energy levels; illness and disease can be healed.

 A toxin is any substance that causes harm when it gets into our body.
 There are toxic substances all around us and they can be classified into three groups depending on their origin:

 - Internal toxins: the body is constantly working to keep us alive – digesting food, pumping blood, metabolizing, assimilating nutrients.
 Toxins are often an unwanted by-products of chemical reactions and bodily processes.
 In a perfectly healthy body, millions of cells die every day and also need to be removed to avoid clogging the system.

-Such internally-generated toxins need to be removed by the body’s natural process of detoxification.
+Internally-generated toxins need to be removed by the body’s natural process of detoxification.

 - Toxic Lifestyle: poor lifestyle can stress the body, decrease the ability to detoxify, and cause a build up of toxins.
 Toxic behaviors include lack of sleep and rest, lack of exercise, stress, poor diet and even not drinking enough water (water is essential for removing toxins from the body)

 Why do we need to detox?